T

 Getting around

-Italy's high-speed rail network (Frecciarossa, Italo) is excellent for connecting major cities quickly and comfortably.
-Regional trains serve smaller towns, though can be slower.
-Renting a car is best for exploring rural areas like Tuscany, but challenging in historic city centers due to ZTL (limited traffic zones) and parking difficulties.
-Domestic flights are an option for longer distances, but often less efficient than trains.
+Italy's high-speed rail network (Frecciarossa, Italo) is excellent for connecting major cities quickly and efficiently.
+Regional trains serve smaller towns, though they can be slower.
+Renting a car is best for exploring rural areas like Tuscany, but driving and parking in historic city centers can be challenging and expensive.

 Insider tips

-- •Reservations are essential for popular museums (Uffizi, Vatican Museums) and often recommended for dinner, particularly in tourist-heavy areas.
+• Reservations are essential for popular museums (Uffizi, Vatican Museums) and even some well-regarded restaurants, often weeks or months in advance.